Bioconductor/BioC2022/content/registration.md

 ### Registration is now open for the BioC22 conference.
 You have two ticket options:

 1. Tickets for virtual attendance are now available on Eventbrite at https://bioc2022.eventbrite.com.
-2. Tickets for in-person attendance of the conference in Seattle, Washington (USA) will be awarded via lottery.
-In-person tickets are currently limited due to COVID capacity limits at the venue.
+2. Tickets for in-person attendance of the conference in Seattle, Washington (USA) are currently limited due to COVID capacity limits at the venue.
 Additional tickets may thus become available if restrictions are lifted.
-These tickets would then be made available to registrants initially placed on the waitlist for in-person attendance.
+These tickets would then be made available to registrants initially placed on the waitlist for in-person attendance

-Please apply via this form: https://bit.ly/Bioc22Tickets.
+Please apply via this form: https://forms.gle/MU4dXYSjkqa4uVJ59

-- Names will be drawn and recipients notified on Monday May 16th at 9am EDT.
-- Recipients who do not  complete their registration by May 20th may have their ticket given to someone on the wait list.
+All ticket lottery applicants were emailed on Monday May 16th.
+You have until Saturday may 21st to register, or your ticket may be given to someone on the wait list.
-- Those who do not receive a ticket will be placed on a waitlist and notified if more tickets become available.

 Both tickets provide access to all conference sessions.
 We will have a variety of in-person and virtual speakers.
 Anyone who does not get an in-person ticket will be able to secure a virtual ticket.